 Recovery from the derecho on August 10, 2020, will be a lengthy and costly process.
 Disaster response and recovery efforts are always difficult, but this year these are further complicated by the COVID-19 pandemic.
 The Disaster Recovery Fund provides grants to meet basic needs of our most vulnerable populations, as well as long-term recovery needs as funding is available.

-Rapid response grants are those identified by staff and partners as immediate needs of vulnerable populations.
+- Rapid Response Grants are those identified by Community Foundation staff and partners as immediate needs of vulnerable populations.
 Recommendations are reviewed by a fund committee and approved by the board executive committee.
-If a nonprofit has an immediate need for funding to provide a service that meets the eligibility requirements below, please email email@example.com for consideration.
+If a nonprofit has an immediate need for funding to provide a service that meets the eligibility requirements below, please email firstname.lastname@example.org for consideration.

-The Disaster Recovery Fund Human Needs Recovery Grants will support unmet human needs resulting from the derecho storm including coordination of assistance to individuals and families and programs and services related to recovery.
+- Human Needs Recovery Grants will support unmet human needs resulting from the derecho storm including coordination of assistance to individuals and families and programs and services related to recovery.
+Examples could include: basic needs (food, shelter, medical, other supplies, etc.), mental health services, legal services, long-term recovery and rebuilding needs.
+Applicant organizations are encouraged to consider the equity impact of the storm, including communities that were already vulnerable prior to the disaster and culturally appropriate disaster response.

 Applications will be reviewed by a fund committee and scored on the following criteria, with five points possible for each item: